-8a Small Disadvantaged Business & SBA SDB Certification
+SBA 8a Certification & Small Disadvantaged Business SDB Certification

 The Small Business Administration (SBA) identify socially disadvantaged individuals as people that have been subjected to “racial or ethnic prejudice or cultural bias.”
 National origins that are presumed to the socially disadvantaged are: African Americans, Asian Pacific Americans, Hispanic Americans, Native Americans and Subcontinent Asian Americans.
 Members of other groups may qualify if they can satisfactorily demonstrate that they meet established criteria.

-To become a small disadvantaged business concern, economically disadvantaged individuals must meet the legal definition by showing that they have impaired access to financial opportunities has hampered the ability to compete in the free enterprise system when compared to people in similar businesses who are not identified as socially disadvantaged.
+To become an SBA certified 8a small disadvantaged business, economically disadvantaged individuals must meet the legal definition by showing that they have impaired access to financial opportunities has hampered the ability to compete in the free enterprise system when compared to people in similar businesses who are not identified as socially disadvantaged.
 You do not have to submit an application to SBA for SDB status.
+Instead, you can self certify.
+Problems can arise if your status is later challenged.

 To become an 8a disadvantaged business concern (SBA SDB certification) under SBA regulations you also must show that you are both socially disadvantaged and economically disadvantaged.
 SBA has now relaxed its requirements for narratives.
-Although companies may be self-certified, they must still be prepared to prove their status when challenged by a competitor and submit a small business self-certification statement.
+Although companies may become a self certified small disadvantaged business, they must still be prepared to prove their status when challenged by a competitor and submit a small business self-certification statement.

-At Watson & Associates LLC, our SBA8a certification consultants help small businesses to provide the SBA with relevant information to become small disadvantaged business SDB certified.
+At Watson & Associates LLC, our SBA 8a certification consultants help small businesses to provide the SBA with relevant information to become small disadvantaged business SDB certified.
+With over 30 years of combined experience in federal government contracting, we work with small business owners to make sure that they meet and comply with SBA 8a certification regulations while protecting their bottom line.

 - We help companies to establish DBE and MBE ownership AND control requirements